clevepl/aspen-book-list/readme.txt

 e.g.

 1. Work with Aspen support and direct them to make an authorized API token for you.
-1. In your website's wp-config.php, add the line `define( 'ASPEN_API_AUTHORIZATION_TOKEN', 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX');` with XXXXXXXXXXXXXXXXXXXXXXXX replacing your API key.
+2. In your website's wp-config.php, add the line define( 'ASPEN_API_AUTHORIZATION_TOKEN', 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX');
+with XXXXXXXXXXXXXXXXXXXXXXXX replacing your API key.
-1. Clone this repository and place it in plugins folder if your website.
+3. Clone this repository and place it in the plugins folder.
-1. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).
+4. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).

 == For Development ==